4ndertron/datacore/notes/outline.md

     - original attempt at connecting to the wpengine production site's mysql database.
     - May be replaced.
 # SQL
+The instance of WP Engine that hosts The Pitt runs on MySql version 5.7.
+CTE syntax is not introduced until MySql version 8.X.
+This is another reason why a central database for business intelligence is highly recommended.
+If absolutely necessary, you can nest statements together.
 # Docker